symfony/symfony-docs/quick_tour/flex_recipes.rst

 I hope you're as excited about Flex as I am!
 But we still have *one* more chapter, and it's the most important yet.
 I want to show you how Symfony empowers you to quickly build features *without* sacrificing code quality or performance.
 It's all about the service container, and it's Symfony's super power.
+Read on: about :doc:`/quick_tour/the_architecture`.

 .. _`https://symfony.sh`: https://symfony.sh
 .. _`Api Platform`: https://api-platform.com/